nsrau/azure-docs.it-it/articles/search/search-howto-complex-data-types.md

 Come per qualsiasi definizione di indice, è possibile usare il portale, l' [API REST](https://docs.microsoft.com/rest/api/searchservice/create-index)o [.NET SDK](https://docs.microsoft.com/dotnet/api/microsoft.azure.search.models.index?view=azure-dotnet) per creare uno schema che includa tipi complessi.

 Nell'esempio seguente viene illustrato uno schema di indice JSON con semplici campi, raccolte e tipi complessi.
 Si noti che all'interno di un tipo complesso ogni sottocampo dispone di un tipo e può avere attributi, così come i campi di primo livello.
-Lo schema corrisponde ai dati di esempio precedenti. `Address`è un campo complesso che non è una raccolta (un hotel ha un indirizzo). `Rooms`è un campo di raccolta complesso (un hotel ha molte chat).
+Lo schema corrisponde ai dati di esempio precedenti. `Address` è un campo complesso che non è una raccolta (un hotel ha un indirizzo). `Rooms` è un campo di raccolta complesso (un hotel ha molte chat).

 <!---
-For indexes used in a [push-model data import](search-what-is-data-import.md) strategy, where you are pushing a JSON data set to an Azure Search index, you can only have the basic syntax shown here: single complex types like `Address`, or a `Collection(Edm.ComplexType)` like `Rooms`.
+For indexes used in a [push-model data import](search-what-is-data-import.md) strategy, where you are pushing a JSON data set to an Azure Cognitive Search index, you can only have the basic syntax shown here: single complex types like `Address`, or a `Collection(Edm.ComplexType)` like `Rooms`.
 You cannot have complex types nested inside other complex types in an index used for push-model data ingestion.

 Indexers are a different story.
 When defining an indexer, in particular one used to build a knowledge store, your index can have nested complex types.
 An indexer is able to hold a chain of complex data structures in-memory, and when it includes a skillset, it can support highly complex data forms.
 For more information and an example, see [How to get started with knowledge store](knowledge-store-howto.md).
 -->